johnofmars/mm-github-pages-starter/_pages/tldr.md

 - **Thin the Herd, the exotic perk**, is 3 perks in one:
   - Do extra damage to enemy shields (bonus damage doesn't work in Crucible or on Arc shields)
-  - Rapid kills after doing damage refill the magazine.
-(Helps maintain uptime)
+  - Killing any enemy with non-**Lion** damage shortly after dealing damage with Lion refills Lion's magazine (Helps maintain uptime)
-  - Kills always drop ammo.
+  - Kills with **Lion** always drop ammo.
 (It's enough to completely refill your reserves.)

 - **Masterworking**:
   - New perk **Chimera**, gives your kinetic `Quickdraw`, `Snapshot Sights` _and_ `Opening Shot` for 3 seconds.